-When deciding where to eat out, most customers consult online reviews to make the right choice for their needs.
+When deciding where to eat out, most customers consult online ratings to make the right choice for their needs.
 Online reviews are a powerful outlet for customers to voice their opinions on the restaurants they've eaten at.
-According to various studies, up to 84 percent of consumers trust reviews written by other customers just as much as they trust their own friends.
+According to various studies, up to 84 percent of consumers trust ratings given by other customers just as much as they trust their own friends.
 Not only does this illustrate just how seriously people take online ratings, but it also shows how a well-written review can make a meaningful difference in the success of your restaurant business.

 If the pressure of securing compelling online reviews is getting to you, don't stress.
-There are plenty of simple strategies for improving your restaurant reviews, from building your online presence to utilizing restaurant analytics.
+There are plenty of simple strategies for improving your restaurant rating, from building your online presence to utilizing restaurant analytics.
 Here are some easy tips to help you get started.

 A strong social media presence for your restaurant is essential to building a following online.
 Some popular social media sites, such as Facebook and Instagram, are also hotspots for online ratings.
 Google reviews are probably going to be where you will drive most of your traction, though.
 Once you make yourself known on these websites, you'll be one step closer to obtaining ratings from your most loyal customers.

 Because Facebook, Google, and other top social media sites gain a lot of traffic, your rating will likely be seen by a larger group of people if you post them on these websites.
 To show your patrons that their opinions matter to you, be sure to actively like and reply to the comments they leave online.
 Interacting regularly with your customers can also help encourage others to voice their own thoughts and opinions on your restaurant.

 You already know that your customers are at the heart of what you do.
 But are you demonstrating your appreciation for them?
 To show your customers that they're your top priority, it's crucial to offer top-notch customer service.
 The more satisfied your patrons are after leaving your restaurant, the more likely they'll be to leave a positive review on your website or on social media.